 “We are investigating how the intestine controls energy homeostasis and makes nutritional decisions”

-The digestive system is emerging as a key regulator of appetite and metabolism.
-It is now recognised that signals emanating from the gastrointestinal tract and its neurons can contribute to increasingly prevalent conditions such as diabetes and metabolic syndrome.
-In addition to signalling, the digestive tract can also undergo dramatic functional remodelling in response to environmental or internal change – for example, during reproduction.
+The gastrointestinal (GI) tract is a key regulator of appetite and metabolism.
+Dysregulation of signals emanating from the GI tract or its neurons contributes to increasingly prevalent conditions such as diabetes and metabolic syndrome.
+As well as signalling, the GI tract can also undergo dramatic functional remodelling in response to environmental or internal change – for example, during reproduction.

 Most of our work has taken advantage of the genetic amenability of Drosophila.
 Over 60% of our genes have equivalent counterparts in Drosophila.
 Fruit flies also offer two key advantages to investigate the genetic control of physiology and metabolic adaptations: 1) they allow rapid mutation or misexpression of large numbers if genes (allowing for rapid identification of metabolically significant genes) and 2) they allow temporal and spatial control of gene expression (key to establishing directionality of signalling when investigating organ crosstalk).